 The proposed building is situated on an area of garden lawn and shrubs.
-The arboricultural report shows that the proposals will resulting the toss of part of the hedge and a tree.
+The arboricultural report shows that the proposals will result in the loss of part of the hedge and a tree.
 The hedge does not meet the criteria to be considered as priority habitat.
 There will be no impacts on priority habitats.